arr-ai/arrai/docs/std-eval.md

 # eval

-`eval` contains functions which converts raw string into a built-in arrai values.
+The `eval` contains functions which converts raw string into a built-in arrai values.

 ## `eval.value(s <: string) <: any`